 Dorell Wright delivers career-best performance

-By keeping the still very young and greatly improved small forward at the trade deadline, the Heat showed a surprising and welcome commitment to 2004 first round draft pick Dorell Wright.
-The irony is that the more he pays off that commitment with success on the court, the more difficulty it causes.
+By keeping the still very young and greatly improved small forward at the trade deadline, the Heat showed a surprising commitment to 2004 first round draft pick Dorell Wright.

-Despite coach Spoelstra’s strange (to use a kind word) player rotations, Wright has become the unquestioned best small forward on the roster.
-Yes, he has struggled through inconsistent play at times – a natural result of inconsistent minutes – but he fits the Heat’s expressed desire to add length, superior shooting and quality defense on the perimeter.
+Wright has become the best and most versatile small forward on the Heat roster.
+He has struggled through inconsistent play at times – a natural result of inconsistent minutes – but he fits the Heat’s expressed desire to add length, superior shooting and quality defense on the perimeter.

 To be fair, his season numbers don’t jump off the page.
 Statistically speaking, his offensive production is about average.
 And Tuesday’s performance is, after all, just one game.
 But if it is any indication of what Wright could produce with extended playing time, the future looks bright for the 24-year old.

 Memphis offered its 2011 first round draft pick in exchange Wright’s services for the final 26 games of the season.
 And there are undoubtedly several other teams that will show an interest in the off-season if the unrestricted free agent to come continues to perform at a high level.